go-wyvern/gplot/README.md

-gplot - A Go+ Drawing Engine
+gplot - A drawing engine using Go+, a code similar to matlab drawing engine

 ========